isomerpages/cris-precise/news-and-highlights/in-the-news/_posts/2026-03-10-post-GA4GH 14th Plenary will take place in Singapore.md

 <p>The week-long conference will culminate with the GA4GH Connect meeting,
 two days of collaborative working sessions during which participants will delve into topics that advance GA4GH product development and implementation.
-Participants will engage in brainstorming</p>
-<p>sessions, hands-on workshops and hackathons, identification of shared
-challenges, and collective problem-solving.</p>
+Participants will engage in brainstorming sessions, hands-on workshops and hackathons, identification of shared challenges, and collective problem-solving.</p>
 <p>Registration for the GA4GH 14th Plenary meeting is now available.
 Please
 refer to the <a href="https://broadinstitute.swoogo.com/ga4gh-14th-plenary/11058020" rel="noopener nofollow" target="_blank">event website</a> for
 more information about registration tiers, Early-Bird pricing, location,